Sinking of the RMS Lusitania: Sinking

+According to Schwieger, he observed panic and disorder on the starboard side of the deck through U-20's periscope, and by 14:25 dropped the periscope and headed out to sea.
+Later that day, he fired a torpedo at American tanker Narragansett, but missed.
+Subsequently, the submarine traveled north up the west coast of Ireland, and proceeded to Wilhelmshaven.

+Surviving passengers on the port side of the deck, however, paint a calmer picture.
+Many, including author Charles Lauriat, who published his account of the disaster, stated that a few passengers climbed into the early portside lifeboats before being ordered out by Staff Captain James Anderson, who proclaimed, "This ship will not sink" and reassured those nearby that the liner had "touched bottom" and would stay afloat.
+In reality, he had ordered the crew to wait and fill Lusitania's portside ballast tanks with seawater to even the ship's trim so the lifeboats could be lowered safely.
+As a result, few boats on the port side were launched, none under Anderson's supervision.

 Captain Turner was on the deck near the bridge clutching the ship's logbook and charts when a wave swept upward towards the bridge and the rest of the ship's forward superstructure, knocking him overboard into the sea.
 He managed to swim and find a chair floating in the water which he clung to.
 He survived, having been pulled unconscious from the water after spending three hours there.
 Lusitania's bow slammed into the bottom about 100 m below at a shallow angle because of her forward momentum as she sank.
-Along the way, some boilers exploded.
-As he had taken the ship's logbook and charts with him, Turner's last navigational fix had been only two minutes before the torpedoing, and he was able to remember the ship's speed and bearing at the moment of the sinking.
+Along the way, some boilers exploded and the ship returned briefly to an even keel.
+Turner's last navigational fix had been only two minutes before the torpedoing, and he was able to remember the ship's speed and bearing at the moment of the sinking.
 This was accurate enough to locate the wreck after the war.
 The ship travelled about 2 nmi from the time of the torpedoing to her final resting place, leaving a trail of debris and people behind.
 After her bow sank completely, Lusitania's stern rose out of the water, enough for her propellers to be seen, and went under.
-None of the four funnels collapsed, although some survivors testified that the third funnel swung and struck their lifeboat as they boarded it.
+As the tips of Lusitania's four, 70 ft-tall funnels dipped beneath the surface, they formed whirlpools which dragged nearby swimmers down with the ship.
+Her masts and rigging were the last to disappear.